 In layman’s terms, it means that the law can prevent an owner or developer from collecting any profit on a property until all the bills have been properly paid.
 That means you and your crew (or your supply company, or you subcontracting firm, etc.) collects the money you’re rightfully owed before the owner sees a penny of it.

 The problem?
 Well, they’re a complicated business to file on your own.
 The law that governs builders’ liens and the rights of construction workers and contractors is complex.
 Almost so complicated that you need a special degree to make heads or tails of it!

 Builders’ Liens Time Limits in Alberta

 So if you’ve read this far in Verhaeghe Law Office’s guide to builders’ liens in Alberta, you’re probably thinking that filing a builders’ lien against that company that stiffed you last year is a great idea.

 The problem?
 Well, there’s a time limit.
 And it’s very short.

 To successfully file a builders’ lien against someone, you need to act within 45 days of the work being completed.
 In some cases, this deadline is longer, but for the most part, you want to act within a month.
 And there are no extensions.

 How Do I Quickly File a Builders’ Lien?

 Contact one of the litigation experts at Verhaeghe Law Office today.
 We’ve successfully litigated developers and taken dozens of court cases to trial—and won.
-If you want to see the money you and your company deserve, call us or visit Verhaeghe Law Office’s accessible West Edmonton office today.
+If you want to see the money you and your company deserve, call us or visit Verhaeghe Law Office’s accessible today.
 We’ll walk you through every step of the process and help you get paid—fast!